SEAbdulbasit/MusicApp-KMP/README.md

 and for now, you need to add the spotify token manually.
 You can easily hit the endpoint [here](https://developer.spotify.com/documentation/web-api/reference/get-an-album) to get the album and then get the token and set in the app.

+## Find it on official website of JetBrains
+This repository has been listed as [KMP sample](https://www.jetbrains.com/help/kotlin-multiplatform-dev/multiplatform-samples.html#:~:text=Android%20and%20iOS-,Music%20App%20KMP,-An%20application%20showcasing) on official website of Jetbrains.

 ## Live
 You can find it live [here](https://seabdulbasit.github.io/MusicApp-KMP/)